VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

         reg("logout", onLogout)

-.. function:: walkOn(creature, thing, position)
+.. function:: walkOn(creature, thing, position, fromPosition)

     Called when the creature walks on a item.
 (ThingScript)